 Watering regularly is the most important factor to ensuring their survival.
 Beyond that however, it’s important to habitually give a little extra TLC to your beloved green friends.
 Encourage growth by feeding them with fertiliser on a regular basis and repot them into larger vessels as they grow beyond the limits of their current one.

-Eventually plants will take up all the available nutrients from the soil they sit in and need a boost.
+Eventually, plants will take up all the available nutrients from the soil they sit in and need a boost.
 “If you’re not replenishing the soil, the plant has nothing to thrive on,” says Morag Barron, co-owner of Little Leaf Co.

 “People are time poor, so an all-purpose slow release fertiliser is the best way to go,” she says.
-“Scatter it around the base of the plant every 6 weeks or so and give it a good drink, then every time you water, it’s refueling the soil.”
+“Scatter it around the base of the plant every 6 weeks or so and give it a good drink, then every time you water, it’s refuelling the soil.”

 Dusting the leaves is important too, she advises, “Plants like to have nice clean leaves.
 A watering can is OK, but nothing beats a good soak under a soft spray, in the shower or out in your yard.
 Just be careful to avoid the heat of the day.”